-- Let recipients easily book appointments via a dedicated calendar link.
+- Let recipients quickly book meetings with an appointment calendar link.

-- Include a display banner to promote your key campaigns, events, and tactical offers.
+- Include a display banner to promote key campaigns, events, and tactical offers.

 - Use an appropriate email disclaimer for legal compliance.

-- Quickly gain customer insight by using 1-click feedback buttons.
+- Gain customer insight by using 1-click feedback buttons.

-- Showcase your credibility with certifications and award logos.
+- Showcase credibility with certifications and award logos.

 Let’s now look at each component individually to see how they should be used in a professional email signature.